MaathanMethil/YouTube-Data-Harvesting-and-Warehousing-using-SQL-MongoDB-and-Streamlit/README.md

 The problem statement is to create a Streamlit application that allows users to access and analyze data from multiple YouTube channels.
 The application has the following features.

-1. Ability to input a YouTube channel ID and retrieve all the relevant data (Channel name, subscribers, total video count, playlist ID, video ID, likes, dislikes, comments of each video) using Google API.
+1.Ability to input a YouTube channel ID and retrieve all the relevant data (Channel name, subscribers, total video count, playlist ID, video ID, likes, dislikes, comments of each video) using Google API.

 2.Automatically / Option to store the data in a MongoDB database as a data lake.